kstenerud/concise-encoding/ce-structure.md

  * Maximum depth from the top level (1) to the most deeply nested object (inclusive)
  * Maximum number of digits allowed in an integer value
  * Maximum number of significant digits allowed in a floating point number
+ * Maximum exponent size (in digits) in a floating point number

 It's impossible to prescribe what limits should be reasonable for all decoders, because different systems will have different constraints, and system capabilities increase as technologies improve.
 As an illustration, for a general purpose decoder the following defaults should give a reasonable balance in 2020: